Njuelle/how-to-dashboard/part2.md

 }
 ```

 To add it to Kibana, click on "Advanced Settings", find the "metaFields" input, and then click the edit button and add `_kuzzle_info.createdAt`.
-Don't forget to save your changes !
+Don't forget to save your changes!

 ![Kibana-metafields](img/kibana0.png)